 - 1 pinch of salt

 - 1 teaspoon Gran Marnier or Orange Juice

 - granulated sugar for rolling

-Meanwhile, start heating the oil (in a large fryer or deep pot), make sure the temperature remains between 300 and 325° (150-160°), too high and they cook on the outside but not in the middle.
-Once oil is at the correct temperature, fry a few castagnole at a time, till they are golden brown and nicely puffed.
-Approximately 2 minutes, but turn often so they brown on all sides.
-Drain on paper towels, when cooled slightly roll in granulated sugar.
+- Meanwhile, start heating the oil (in a large fryer or deep pot halfway full), make sure the temperature remains between 335 - 345F (170-175C), (too high and they cook on the outside but not in the middle / too low and they remain soggy).
+Once oil is at the correct temperature, fry a few Castagnole at a time, until they are golden brown and nicely puffed.
+Approximately 2-3 minutes, but turn often so they brown on all sides.
+Drain on paper towels, when cool enough to touch, but still quite warm, roll in granulated sugar.
+Serve immediately.
 Enjoy.